 Front End Juvenile Justice Reform Initiative

-CHSR is working with the Albany City Police Department to examine the impact of a front end juvenile justice reform initiative on youth placement and detention, systems change, and information sharing.
-The project is being funded by the New York State Division of Criminal Justice Services (DCJS).
+CHSR worked with the Albany City Police Department to examine the impact of a front end juvenile justice reform initiative on youth placement and detention, systems change, and information sharing.
+The project was funded by the New York State Division of Criminal Justice Services (DCJS).

-A Juvenile Justice Mobile Response Team (JJMRT) is being created to prevent juvenile justice system involvement for low risk youth who have committed minor offenses.
-The team will use risk assessment instruments to match the juvenile justice response to the level of risk posed by youth arrested in the City of Albany.
-The project seeks to increase the use of pre-arrest diversion programs, decrease the use of pre-arraignment detention, and increase referrals to informal diversion at Albany County Probation, thereby reducing referrals to Family Court.
-The JJMRT is part of an effort to improve interagency collaboration and information sharing between the Albany City Police Department, Albany County Probation, and community partners.
+A Juvenile Justice Mobile Response Team (JJMRT) was created to prevent juvenile justice system involvement for low risk youth who have committed minor offenses.
+The team used risk assessment instruments to match the juvenile justice response to the level of risk posed by youth arrested in the City of Albany.
+The project sought to increase the use of pre-arrest diversion programs, decrease the use of pre-arraignment detention, and increase referrals to informal diversion at Albany County Probation, thereby reducing referrals to Family Court.
+The JJMRT was part of an effort to improve interagency collaboration and information sharing between the Albany City Police Department, Albany County Probation, and community partners.

 Evaluation & Research

-CHSR has developed a logic model that outlines the goals, strategies, and outcomes of the initiative.
-Using primary and secondary data, we will conduct a pre-post analysis to assess the effect of the JJMRT on juvenile justice system involvement.
+CHSR developed a logic model that outlined the goals, strategies, and outcomes of the initiative.
+Using primary and secondary data, we conducted a pre-post analysis to assess the effect of the JJMRT on juvenile justice system involvement.